The Silk Road

 Trading guides, webinars and stories

 The mythological Phoenix represents an endless cycle.
 It lives, dies, then rises from its ashes again and again.
-With a little imagination we can also use this imagery to describe the cyclical nature of the financial markets.
-It applies to both the semi-periodic occurrence of economic depression as well as the mindset and behavior of market participants.
+This imagery also describes the cyclical nature of the financial markets, like in the case of Credit Default Swaps.
+The metaphor also applies to the semi-periodic occurrence of economic depression as well as the mindset and behavior of market participants.
 The market will often completely lose its faith in a specific asset, only to re-discover it with renewed enthusiasm later on.

 Global financial markets were shaken to their core in 2008, when the subprime mortgage crisis rippled out of the US & UK.
 The fall of banks, brokerages and other financial institutions also caused real estate prices to plummet.
 Its effects were felt by real estate owners across the world, especially those who financed their purchases through loans.
 Prices dropped so low that the best course of action for borrowers was to simply cut their losses and default.
 The repossessed properties often lost 60-70% of their original value by the time they ended up with the banks.